 Keep in mind that most tool brands’ cordless tool batteries are interchangeable based on what size you go with.
 For example, we have M18 Milwaukee Tools (M18 means 18-volt).
 We can change out the battery on all of our M18 tools and have one battery charger for everything, which is handy.

 I’m glad we chose to go with a higher voltage line because it provides us more flexibility to use the tools for heavier-duty jobs when they are needed.

 An impact driver is a small compact tool that is used to drive screws into the material.
 Usually smaller and more lightweight than a power drill, an impact driver packs more punch with more torque than a power drill (again, torque is the twisting force).

-The biggest differences between an impact driver and a normal drill are that impact drivers combine torque (twisting force) with rotary impacts (forward motion).
+The biggest difference between an impact driver and a normal drill is that impact drivers combine torque (twisting force) with rotary impacts (forward motion).